benders5e/benders5e/earthbender.md

 </div>
 #### Earth Smash
 *Cost: 2 chi*
-You prepare to defuse the next ranged attack that hits you.
-The next time a creature's ranged attack hits, you can use your reaction to neutralize the incoming projectiles, either countering them with earth projectiles of your own or, in the cast of a ranged earth attack, smashing them with your own bending.
+When you take this form, gain the ability to use your reaction to defuse ranged attacks, neutralizing the incoming projectiles by either countering them with earth projectiles of your own or, in the case of a ranged earth attack, smashing them with your own bending.
+When you use this reaction, you spend 2 chi of your next Attack action.

 For projectiles of another element, the damage of each projectile is reduced by 1d6 + your earthbending modifier + your earthbender level.
 For earth projectiles, the damage is reduced by 1d12 + your earthbending modifier + your earthbender level.

 #### Earth Levitation
 *Cost: 2 chi*
 You stomp on the ground, using your kinetic energy to levitate a mass of earth equal to your bending capacity (shown in the class table).
-In the same motion, you can push the rock at a target of your choice, dealing double times your regular bending damage + 1d4 additional damage.
+In the same motion, you can push the rock at a target of your choice, dealing double your regular bending damage + 1d4 additional damage.

 #### Earthwave
 *Cost: 2 chi*